mitre/caldera/docs/How-to-Build-Planners.md

 Lets look at each of the bucket methods in detail:

-`privilege_escalation` - We first use `get_links` planning service utility to retrieve all abilities (links) tagged as _privilege escalation_ from the operation adversary.
+* `privilege_escalation()` - We first use `get_links` planning service utility to retrieve all abilities (links) tagged as _privilege escalation_ from the operation adversary.
 We then push these links to the agent with `apply` and wait for these links to complete with `wait_for_links_completion()`, both from the operation utility.
-After the links complete, we check for the creation of custom facts that indicate the privilege escalation was actually successful (Note: this assumes the privilege escalation abilities we are using were modified to create aforementioned facts).
+After the links complete, we check for the creation of custom facts that indicate the privilege escalation was successful (Note: this assumes the privilege escalation abilities we are using create custom facts in the format "{paw}.privilege.root" or "{paw}.privilege.admin" with values of `True` or `False`).
 If privilege escalation was successful, set the next bucket to be executed to _persistence_, otherwise _collection_.

-`persistence()`, `collection()`, `lateral_movement()` - These buckets have no complex logic, we just want to execute all links available and are tagged for the given bucket.
+* `persistence()`, `collection()`, `lateral_movement()` - These buckets have no complex logic, we just want to execute all links available and are tagged for the given bucket.
 We can use the `exhaust_bucket()` planning service utility to apply all links for the given bucket tag.
 Before exiting, we set the next bucket as desired.
 Note that in the `persistence()` bucket we use the `default_next_bucket()` planning service utility, which will automatically choose the next bucket after "persistence" in the provided `self.state_machine` ordered list.

-`discovery()` - This bucket starts by running all _discovery_ ability links available.
+* `discovery()` - This bucket starts by running all _discovery_ ability links available.
 Then we utilize a useful trick to determine if the planner should proceed to the _lateral movement_ bucket.
 We use `get_links()` to determine if the _discovery_ links that were just executed ended up unlocking ability links for _lateral movement_.
 From there we set the next bucket accordingly.

 **_Additional Notes on Privileged Persistence Planner_**